-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH.

-Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH e.g. familial sexual abuse.
+Where there are concerns about forced marriage or honour based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+In some circumstances it would be appropriate to contact the police.